Ask a Question

 Riding: 1 - 2 hours

-Upon arrival at the Pont Drift Border Post or Limpopo Valley Airfield, you will be met by your guide and transferred to the Reception area by the Stables.
+The Tuli Two starts on a Monday and upon arrival at the Pont Drift Border Post or Limpopo Valley Airfield, you will be met by your guide and transferred to the Reception area by the Stables.
 After a light lunch it’s time to head off to the stables to meet your horse for the week.
-You will embark on a short introductory ride to make sure that you and your horse are well suited - if time permits you will ride directly to Two Mashatus Camp, otherwise back to the stables again.
-Dinner will be served in the Llala palm dining room of the Two Mashatus Camp.
+You will embark on a short introductory ride to make sure that you and your horse are well suited and if time permits you will ride 11 km directly to Two Mashatus Camp.

 Riding: 5 - 6 hours